pepicrft/ppineraes-old/posts/2014-11-16-viper-looking-for-the-perfect-architecture.md

 ---
 layout: post
-title: "VIPER, Looking for the perfect architecture"
+title: 'VIPER, Looking for the perfect architecture'
-excerpt: "Talk I gave in the Redbooth HQ office for NSBarcelona with the iOS team talking about the VIPER architecture"
+excerpt: 'Talk I gave in the Redbooth HQ office for NSBarcelona with the iOS team talking about the VIPER architecture'
 modified: 2014-11-16
 tags: [redbooth, ios, 8fit]
 ---